16sixteen/SYSUv6-hosts/README.md

 # Why

-In Aug 2015, the main ISP of SYSU was replaced by CMCC, which has a heavily restricted "Internet": Speed (1.5 Mbps), Websites, etc.
+In Aug 2015, the main ISP of SYSU East Campus was replaced by CMCC, which has a heavily restricted "Internet": Speed (4 Mbps), Websites, etc.

-But luckily, we still have CHN-UNICOM and CERNET.
+But luckily, we still have GZGWBN and CERNET.

 # How